Step 3. Specify Advanced SMB File Share Settings

 If you select this option, make sure that the file share and the file proxy used for the file backup job support SMB protocol version 3.0 or later.

-- To backup files from the native storage snapshots, select Backup from a native storage snapshot at the following path and specify the path to the folder on the SMB file share where snapshots are stored in the \\server\folder format.
+- To back up files from the native storage snapshot, select Backup from a native storage snapshot at the following path and specify the path in the \\server\folder format to the folder on the SMB file share where the file share snapshot is saved.

-If you select this option, you can additionally use scripts, for example, to create a snapshot before the backup and remove it after the backup.
-You can define these scripts, when creating a new file share backup job.
-For more information, see Script Settings.
+If you select this option, you can additionally use custom scripts written by you, for example, to create a snapshot before the backup and remove it after the backup.
+You can define these scripts when creating a new file share backup job, as described in Script Settings.

-File share backup jobs do not take or delete the storage snapshot.
+File share backup jobs do not trigger the storage snapshot creation and deletion automatically.
 You can specify the folder where the storage snapshot is stored.
 In this case file share backup jobs can access this folder and read data from the storage snapshot.